svdgraaf/domain-sniper/README.md

 Domain-Sniper
 =============

 With this tool, you can easily check if a domain is in use or not.
-It uses the OpenProvider api for interaction.
+It uses the OpenProvider api for interaction, so you need an account there.

 Example
 =======